-Volume training depending on the level is used by athletes and bodybuilders alike, albeit using different structures in terms of the programmes they follow.
-A high volume programme is to allow the trainee to both increase muscle and lose fat, as well as adapt to a high lactic acid threshold.
+Volume training, depending on the level, is used by athletes and bodybuilders alike, albeit using different structures in terms of the programmes they follow.
+A high volume programme allows the trainee to both increase muscle and lose fat, as well as to adapt to a high lactic acid threshold.

 This phase will consist of 3 consecutive training sessions followed by 1 rest day.
 The 3 sessions will include one chest and back session, one legs session and one shoulders and arms session.

 Your rest day should include recreational activities such as long walks, massage, yoga, swimming, heat treatments or pilates.